 Many parents and students wonder: At what age or stage should students start preparing for the AMC exams?

-What are the AMC foundational skills?
+What are the foundational AMC skill categories?

-We can break them down into three key components: fluency, presence, and boldness.
+Let’s call them fluency, presence, and boldness.

 Fluency

 This fluency requirement isn’t tied to age or grade level.
-If you’ve conquered precalculus in seventh grade, the AMC 12 should be on your radar.

 Presence